netinvent/npbackup/README.md

 So, a new backup solution out of nowhere, packed with too much features for it's own good ?
 Not really !

 NPBackup relies on the well known [restic](https://restic.net) backup program, which has been battle proven for years.
-While restic is a fanstastic program, NPBackup tries to complete restic in order to offer a broader user experience.
+While restic is a fanstastic program, NPBackup expands restic by offering a wider set of features.

 ## Quickstart